Buzaabah/FRS159/policies.md

 - Aim to thoughtfully contribute to our discussions at least once every class.
 If you find class participation intimidating or difficult for any reason, please discuss this with me during office hours early in the semester.
 Together, we can work on improving your participation skills and set achievable goals.

 - Arrive on time and be ready to actively engage in class discussions and exercises.

-- When presenting an argument or viewpoint, substantiate it with specific examples from our readings or discussions.

 - When responding to a classmate, be respectful and constructive.
 If you disagree with their viewpoint, explain why and provide evidence to support your argument.